coinbase/coinbase-ios-sdk/README.md

 ## Usage

-After creating a `Coinbase` object using one of the authentication methods above, the API methods at [https://www.coinbase.com/api/doc](https://www.coinbase.com/api/doc) can be called using the `doGet`, `doPost`, `goPut` and `doDelete` methods on `Coinbase`.
+After creating a `Coinbase` object using one of the authentication methods above, the API methods at [https://www.coinbase.com/api/doc](https://www.coinbase.com/api/doc) can be called using the `doGet`, `doPost`, `doPut` and `doDelete` methods on `Coinbase`.
 Example:

 ```objective-c
 [apiClient doGet:@"account/balance" parameters:nil success:^(NSDictionary *result) {